Skip to Content

 A Bedtime Journal Is a Great Way to Wind Down and Relax Before Bed.

-Not only evening journal prompts will help you feel more in control of your negative emotions and stress, but they may also help you sleep better.
+Not only will evening journal prompts help you feel more in control of your negative emotions and stress, but they may also help you sleep better.

 You can write your journal prompts in bed with pen and paper or on the computer.
 The most important thing is to keep it consistent so you don’t lose momentum.